-Extroverts and Networking – The Energy spots in a room
+Extroverts and Business Networking – The Energy spots in a room

 So Extroverts – your challenge is this – to listen and understand – to appreciate and maybe even pause to admire that introverts that have empathy, good (if quiet and gentle) communication skills.
 They will sit back and listen not lead; you will need to ask them gentle questions that allows them to reach a level of comfort before diving into details or “cross examination”.

-The meeting of minds to get win-win results from networking
+The meeting of minds to get win-win results from Business networking events

 Well here are some tips – for you Introverts AND Extroverts.
 If we can all adapt a little bit – introverts being “braver” extroverts being – more introvert, then amazing things will happen.